• Session No.157 Communications and Electronics II -Evaluation Technology and Cyber Security-

 This study evaluates the core PAD structure developed by HOD (Human Occupant Detection) system.
 A series of electrical, thermal, mechanical, and material density tests were conducted to verify resistance, capacitance stability, and durability under varied environmental conditions.
 The new structure demonstrates superior voltage endurance and sensitivity compared to conventional designs.
 Test results confirm its robustness against temperature, humidity, and structural damage.
 These findings provide a reliable foundation for future mass production and design optimization of high-performance HOD sensing modules.

-Mitigating Automotive Cybersecurity Risks in Software Containers for Software-defined Vehicles
+Mitigating Automotive Cybersecurity Risks in Software Containers for Software-Defined Vehicles

--How Edge AI Is Transforming Vehicle Threat Detection-
+-How Edge AI is Transforming Vehicle Threat Detection-

 Automotive manufacturers use container technology to streamline software-defined vehicle (SDV) development, offering lightweight, portable, and isolated environments that boost scalability, testing, and deployment.
 However, containers introduce new security challenges.
 Given evolving threats, AI-driven security with self-learning capabilities is essential to detect and adapt to emerging attack patterns, enhancing accuracy and response.
 This paper examines container-related attack vectors in SDVs and underscores the need for proactive, intelligent security strategies throughout the automotive software lifecycle to ensure system resilience in a connected environment.